outrunnl/dbcollect/SECURITY.md

 * dbcollect does not run as "root".
 Even if it is executed as root by the administrator, the first thing dbcollect performs is a switch to a different user.
 As such, on typical systems, dbcollect cannot modify Operating System files, memory, kernel settings etc.<sup>1</sup>
 * The user under which dbcollect runs should be the Oracle (database) "SYS" owner (usually the user 'oracle').
 The reason for this is that dbcollect needs to execute SQL scripts with "sysdba" privileges without having to enter passwords for every database instance.
 As this user itself has full access to database data and Oracle binaries, additional steps have been taken to restrict access (see below)<sup>2</sup>
+* It is possible to run _dbcollect_ as non-priledged user (such as 'nobody') - in this case you must provide SQL*Net connect strings with user/passwords<sup>3</sup>
-* Most file write operations are forced to only happen in the temporary directory ('/tmp') <sup>3</sup>
+* Most file write operations are forced to only happen in the temporary directory ('/tmp') <sup>4</sup>
 * All Oracle database operations are performed using Oracle SQL*Plus and can only perform database 'SELECT' statements.
 No items like views, procedures, functions, directories are created in the database.
-No data can be directly modified. <sup>4</sup>
+No data can be directly modified. <sup>5</sup>
 * Some database audit events will be generated as _dbcollect_ makes SQL*Plus connections
 * OS level commands are limited to those that do not require 'root' access and cannot modify configurations, but only collect configuration parameters.
 * OS level commands that require 'root' can be used via _sudo_, for this, _dbcollect_ can be run as root with the ```--sudoers``` option, which will make it write a file named `/etc/sudoers.d/dbcollect` providing limited access to some OS commands for users member of the `dba` group.
 Using this is optional (but highly recommended on HP-UX as it allows _dbcollect_ to get crucial CPU and disk information).